lovego/gospec/readme.md

 5. const, variable name check.

 ## Config File
-The config file "gospec.json" is looked up from working directory up to root.
+gospec find the config file named "gospec.json" from current working directory upwards.
 It use the first one it find.

-If none is found, it use the following default config:
+If none is found, it uses the following default config:
 ```
 {
   "names": {